RickStrahl/Westwind.Web.Markdown/readme.md

 ```

 > If you need to pass other items into the view like authentication or login data required in your site chrome, you can just create a custom view that includes theMarkdownModel data.
 I left this in raw form from the `Context.Items` collection to allow this to work in just about any `System.Web` based solution.

+Templates most likely will be very simple and only embed the content and title.
+All the rest of the page chrome is likely to be picked up by Master or Layout pages.

 ### Dropping Files into your Site
 At this point you can just drop `.md` files into your site.
 The files should be routed to the `MarkdownHttpHandler` which in turn renders the Markdown to HTML and calls your template with the `Context.Items` item that contains the model, which is then rendered by your customized template.